OpenInternet/System_Administrator_Guide_Text/en/best_practices/tech_policies/password.md

 Acceptable passwords must be carefully chosen by the user and enforced by the system.
 Controls must be implemented to require strong passwords such as:

-- Minimum length & complexity: Security experts have been recommending the use of passphrases versus a password that is at least eight (8) characters long, with a combination of alphanumeric characters.
+- Minimum length and complexity: Security experts have been recommending the use of passphrases versus a password that is at least eight (8) characters long, with a combination of alphanumeric characters.
 Passphrases which are usually a series of words, (for example: “oh no its Donald Trump for 2016 again!” provide the necessary complexity making it difficult to guess and/or brute force, while being easy to remember- a definite win-win from the end user’s perspective.
 - Password Age: the password policy should enforce users to update their passwords every 90 days (3-months) at the very least.
 Encouraging users to change their passwords after travel is highly recommended (Refer to Traveller’s policy for further best practices).
 - In addition to using passphrases, 2-factor authentication (where feasible to implement) should be enabled across all online services to provide added security.